nautes-labs/website/src/en/guide/user-guide/environment.md

         product: "nautes-labs"
 ```

-> Within the same product, the same runtime cluster cannot be associated with different environments.
+> Within the same product, the same runtime cluster cannot be related to different environments.
 >
-> If the environment has already hosted the deployment runtime environment of a product, it is not currently supported to change the associated cluster of the environment.
+> If the environment has already hosted the deployment runtime environment of a product, it is not currently supported to change the related cluster of the environment.
 >
 > When requesting the API to update a environment, the resource file for the environment will also be updated.
 >